minh-ton/VolumeIcon/README.md

 # VolumeIcon

+#### VolumeIcon is currently having issues making the icons visible at boot...
+It will be fixed in the next release.
+#### It seems like the Mojave icon is unstable...
+#### => Next release... the script will have a new implementation to ensure that you are running the latest script (Requires Internet)

 Download the latest release from here: [VolumeIcon v1.0 beta 5](https://github.com/Minh-Ton/VolumeIcon/releases/download/v1.0-b5/VolumeIcon.command) | [Changelogs](https://github.com/Minh-Ton/VolumeIcon/releases/latest)

 Source code can be downloaded here: [Source Code](https://github.com/Minh-Ton/VolumeIcon/raw/resources/beta3_source.zip) | Xcode must be installed in order to open the project file.